 TS603 (TS203) • History of Christian Thought: 19th Century to the Present.
 An analysis of the antecedents of contemporary theology as reflected in the formative periods of the 19th and 20th centuries, with particular reference to the modern era and its significance in contemporary church life.
 (Cognate credit with HS603.)
 St. Paul prerequisite: HS502.
+San Diego prerequisite: TS501 or HS502.
 Four hours.

 TS606 (TS241) • Apologetics.
 A consideration of the reasons for Christian faith.
 This course proceeds in three phases, examining the possibility of religious knowledge, the viability of theistic perspective, and the rationale for the Christian worldview.
 The underlying philosophy of this course is that apologetics is dialogical-that conversations offering a rationale for faith, whether with a believer or unbeliever, happen in a context of genuine relationship.
 (Cognate credit with PH606.)
+San Diego recommended prerequisite: TS501.
+Four hours.